-IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; (Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk-benefit analysis in patient and/or population-based care as appropriate; and, (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
-(Core) IV.B.1.f).(2) the he family ents must learn to advocate for patients within alth care system to achieve the patient's and 's care goals, including, when appropriate, endgoals.
+IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; ^(Core) IV.B.1.f).(1).(d) İ working in interprofessional teams to enhance patient safety and improve patient care quality; IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) ; incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or populationbased care as appropriate; and, (Core) IV.B.1.f).(1).(g) i understanding health care finances and its impact on individual patients' health decisions.
+IV.B.1.f).(2) the hea family's nts must learn to advocate for patients within alth care system to achieve the patient's and scare goals, including, when appropriate, endgoals.
 (Core) IV.C.
-Curric culum Organization ar nd Resident Experiences IV.C.1. t be structured to optimize resident educational gth of these experiences, and supervisory IV.C.1.a) surgery or a fe position or not patient, excep ectal surgery resident and a chief resident in general ellow (whether the fellow is in an ACGME-accredited ) must not have primary responsibility for the same t that a colon and rectal surgery resident and a llow may co-manage the non-operative care of the (Core) IV.C.1.b) care for his or nd rectal surgery resident must continue to provide her post-operative patients until discharge, or until ostoperative conditions are stable and only non- s remain.
-(Core)
+Currie culum Organization an d Resident Experiences IV.C.1. be structured to optimize resident educational ath of these experiences, and supervisory IV.C.1.a) surgery or a fel position or not) patient, except ctal surgery resident and a chief resident in general low (whether the fellow is in an ACGME-accredited must not have primary responsibility for the same that a colon and rectal surgery resident and a ow may co-manage the non-operative care of the core) IV.C.1.b) care for his or h d rectal surgery resident must continue to provide ner post-operative patients until discharge, or until ostoperative conditions are stable and only nonteam-based care.

-Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective team-based care.
 The need for patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review Committee.

+Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective